 The Company incurs expenditures in Canadian dollars, US dollars and Mexican pesos.
-The functional and reporting currency of the parent company is Canadian dollars.
-Foreign exchange risk arises due to the amount of the Mexican pesos and US dollar cash, receivables or payables that will vary in Canadian dollar terms due to changes in exchange rates.
+The functional and reporting currency of the parent company is Canadian dollars, the functional currency of the Mexican subsidiary is Mexican pesos, and of the US subsidiary is US dollars.
+For the purposes of disclosure, foreign currency risk for financial instruments arises due to the amount of the financial instruments held in a currency other than the functional currency of the entity that holds them.
 The Company has not hedged its exposure to currency fluctuations.

-At June 30, 2012, the Company is exposed to currency risk through the following assets and liabilities denominated in US dollars ("US\$") and Mexican pesos ("MXP") dollars:
+At September 30, 2012, the Company is exposed to currency risk through the following assets and liabilities denominated in US dollars ("US\$"):